StratRegen - Strategic research area in stem cells and regenerative medicine

 Do you have any ideas for new initiatives in the field of stem cells and regenerative medicine, suggestions for innovative collaborations or cutting-edge equipment, that can help drive the field forward?

-Send us an e-Mail or talk to the board members.
+Send us an e-Mail or talk to the steering group members.

 The steering group is committed to implementing new ideas in the upcoming calls.